5 June 2018

 Industry Development and Market Outlook

 - In recent years, arbitration and mediation have gained in popularity as alternatives to resolving disputes without resorting to traditional litigation.
-Probably, more international commercial arbitrations have taken place in Hong Kong than in any other city in the region.
+Hong Kong has been a popular seat for international commercial arbitrations in the region.

 - There has been a significant growth of arbitration in Asia in recent years.
-In 1985, the China International Economic and Trade Arbitration Commission (CIETAC) handled 37 cases, whereas in 2015, the number of cases leapfrogged to 1,968.
+For example, the China International Economic and Trade Arbitration Commission (CIETAC) handled 2,298 cases in 2017 compared to a mere of 37 cases in 1985.

-- Aiming to provide a platform for resolving cross-boundary commercial disputes between the Chinese mainland and Hong Kong, the China Council for the Promotion of International Trade (CCPIT) and the HKMC set up the CCPIT-HKMC Joint Mediation Centre in Hong Kong in December 2015.
+- Aiming to provide a platform for resolving cross-boundary commercial disputes between the Chinese mainland and Hong Kong, the China Council for the Promotion of International Trade (CCPIT) and the Hong Kong Mediation Centre set up the CCPIT-HKMC Joint Mediation Centre in Hong Kong in December 2015.

 - With increasing intellectual property (IP) transactions and thus growing demand for the use of dispute resolution, HKIAC launched a new panel of arbitrators for IP disputes in March 2016.
 The new panel, separated from HKIAC’s regular panel or list of arbitrators, is set to be the primary source for HKIAC’s appointment of arbitrators for IP cases.